-The River plan should address the following concepts:
+The River Plan should address the following concepts:

 - Facilitate public access, both physical and visual. - Remove barriers to access and create viewsheds.
-Consider the merits of removal of some buildings such as the vacant diner to open up the River to the public. - Connect neighborhoods to the River. - Link communities together.
+Consider the merits of creating a usable public gathering space at the site of the recycling center in the Borough.